Applying to study at Griffith is easy

 Some degrees recommend you begin with foundation knowledge in certain subjects

 Adjustment factor pathways can boost your Selection Rank and improve your chances of getting into your preferred degree by recognising your academic achievements or personal circumstances.
 Our Adjustment factor pathways include:

 - Gold Coast and Logan Priority Access Pathway

 Griffith Honours College offers an extracurricular program for high-achieving students, with initiatives such as mentoring, industry training and international experiences with partner universities.

 Elite athletes can gain direct entry to Griffith through the Griffith Sports College.
 The College also coordinates with the University to provide elite athletes the study flexibility required to achieve sporting excellence.

 Know your options

 There are many ways you can improve your chances of gaining entry to Griffith, even if you aren't successful initially.
-Find out more about access schemes, alternative entry and creating a pathway to your preferred degree.
+Find out more about admission pathways to your preferred degree.